-Maps 2.68 to 2.71 showing the location of these vulnerable populations may be found at the end of this section.
+Attachment Maps 2.1-2.6 showing the location of these vulnerable populations may be found in section 2.8 Attachments.

 Figure 2.27: Housing Units Built before 1970 (%)

 Households with limited incomes often reside in neighborhoods with older housing units.
 However, age of housing is not always an indicator of household wealth.
 Figure 2.27 shows those areas with larger proportions of housing units that were built prior to 1970.